 really raised the stakes in a surprising and satisfying way.

-If you recall from my review of Assassin’s Heart this quiz, I belong to the Zarella Family, according to .
+If you recall from my review of Assassin’s Heart, I belong to the Zarella Family according to this quiz.
 Unfortunately for me, they are only the 7th ranked Family in Allegra’s time.
 Bummer.
 At any rate, I think it would be a pretty good idea to read Thief’s Cunning.

 Buy Thief’s Cunning: